-Next, pick the marketing channels you feel will be most cost effective in reaching your customers and then work backwards to remove some until you’re within the expense range for your month-to-month budget plan.
+Next, pick the marketing channels you feel will be the most cost-effective in reaching your customers, and then work backward to remove some until you’re within the expense range for your month-to-month budget plan.
 I cannot express enough here that you will want to do thorough research and find bargains without sacrificing quality.

 Now let’s look at another marketing method.
 The below marketing method is better suited for services where customers may not take into account a brand right away, and most prospects may simply google the nearest service provider from their location.
 While learning about PPL, keep in mind that every successful business is paying per lead, one way or another.
 In traditional marketing, PPL is often called Customer Acquisition Cost or CAC.
 CAC is calculated by dividing the total monthly or yearly expense for acquiring new customers (marketing expenses) by the number of customers acquired for that month or year.
 Again, every profitable business or service provider in today’s market is paying on a per “customer acquisition” basis regardless of what it’s called, whether it’s PPL or CAC.